Marijuana is not “legal” in Massachusetts.

 Operating a Motor Vehicle Under the Influence of Marijuana.

-If you are proven Guilty of operating a motor vehicle while under the influence of marijuana, you will fact the same penalties as someone convicted of driving while under the influence of alcohol.
+If you are proven Guilty of operating a motor vehicle while under the influence of marijuana, you will face the same penalties as someone convicted of driving while under the influence of alcohol.

 Possession with Intent to Distribute.